george-hawkins/boto-experiments/README.md

 * `instance_type` - the EC2 instance type to use, e.g. `g4dn.xlarge`.
 * `image_name_pattern` - the pattern to use to determine the image to run on the instances, e.g. `amzn2-ami-graphics-hvm-*`.

-You also have to specify a `security_group_name` and an `iam_instance_profile` that are used by the EC2 instances - these are covered later.
+You also have to specify the `security_group_name` and `iam_instance_profile` that are used by the EC2 instances - these are covered later.

-And you have to a `file_store` bucket and a `blender_archive` that's stored there - these are also covered later.
+And you have to specify a `file_store` bucket and a `blender_archive` that's stored there - these are also covered later.

 A pattern is used for the image name so that the latest available version of an image is always used.
 E.g. if using the [Amazon Linux 2 AMI with NVIDIA TESLA GPU Driver](https://aws.amazon.com/marketplace/pp/prodview-64e4rx3h733ru), the pattern `amzn2-ami-graphics-hvm-*` always maps to the latest version rather than a specific version, e.g. the `2.0.20220606.1` one, that swiftly becomes stale.